dydxprotocol/solo/docs/typescript.md

     // denominated in base/quote.
 Since ETH and DAI have 18 decimals and are represented in e-18 while USDC has 6 decimals and is e-6, USDC prices are represented in e-12
     price: '230.1',

     // Your address.
-Account must be loaded onto Solo with private key for signing
+Account must be loaded onto DolomiteMargin with private key for signing
     makerAccountOwner: '0x52bc44d5378309ee2abf1539bf71de1b7d7be3b5',

     // OPTIONAL: number of seconds until the order expires.